 Stefan Bechtold's research interests include intellectual property, law and technology, telecommunications law, and antitrust law, as well as law & economics.
-He has published in journals such as the American Journal of Comparative Law, the Communications of the ACM, the Journal of Empirical Legal Studies, the Journal of Behavioral Decision Making, the Journal of Law, Economics & Organization, and various European law journals.
+He has published in journals such as the American Journal of Comparative Law, the Communications of the ACM, the Journal of Empirical Legal Studies, the Journal of Behavioral Decision Making, the Indiana Law Journal, the Journal of Law, Economics & Organization, and various European law journals.
 In his youth, Mr. Bechtold composed numerous orchestral and chamber music works which have been awarded several composition prizes and have been repeatedly performed and broadcast.

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf